LivePersonInc/developer-center/pages/Solutions/MCS/overview.md

 ### Introduction

-The MCS Toolkit is a powerful new feature to rapidly access Messaging and Engagement history data in order to analyze your consumer sentiment via Meaningful Connection Scores (MCS).
+The MCS Toolkit is a powerful new feature to rapidly access Messaging and Engagement history data in order to analyze your consumer sentiment via Meaningful Conversation Scores (MCS).
 It was built using LiveEngage's APIs and is undergoing product approval before being rolled out to LivePerson clients.
 It is a strong testimony to LivePerson's open platform and what can be achieved by utilizing APIs which are available for all.

 To empower users to better understand their program performance and react to trends, the MCS Toolkit supports these typical use-cases: